ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
 Answer TRUE or FALSE.

 Insertion sort (as the code is written in this chapter) is a stable sorting algorithm.

-Recall that a stable sorting algorithm maintains the relative order of records with equal keys.
+(Recall that a stable sorting algorithm maintains the relative order of equal elements.)

 - [x] True
 - [ ] False

 ::: hints
-- Think of the behavior of every pass through the inner for loop of the insertion sort if keys are equal.
+- Think of the behavior of every pass through the inner for loop of the insertion sort if the elements are equal.
 :::
 ::::::::::::::::::::::::::::::